Roon Server on NAS

 Why wouldn't someone want this?

 NAS devices are electrically and mechanically noisy, not optimized for high-performance audio, and not especially powerful (for their cost).
-With the arrival of 6TB and 8TB drives, most people no longer need a multi-disk NAS in the home because all their music can be stored on a single drive and less expensive machines for running your audio system exist.
+With the arrival of large-capacity drives, most people no longer need a multi-disk NAS in the home because all their music can be stored on a single drive, and less expensive machines for running your audio system exist.

 Which NAS devices are supported?

 If your NAS does not have a free slot for an SSD, you can use an SSD via an external enclosure connected via eSATA or USB 3.0.
-Anything 64GB or larger should be fine -- extra space will not help.
-As of the end of 2018, you can buy a 128GB USB 3.0 SSD on Amazon for under $60.
-The gain in experience is absolutely worth the $60.
+Anything 64GB or larger should be fine; extra space will not help.
+As of the beginning of 2026, you can buy a 128GB USB 3.0 SSD on Amazon for under $40.
+The gain in experience is absolutely worth the $40.
 An upgrade of RAM can be done on many devices; check your NAS device’s manual.

 What is the ideal NAS configuration for Roon?